garylirocks/quickrefs/azure-monitor.markdown

 - Telegraf agent
 - Diagnostics extension (not consolidated yet)

-### To collect data
+### Installation

-- Install the agent
-  - Can be installed to VM, VMSS, Arc-enabled servers
-  - In the Portal, it's installed automatically when you create a DCR and associate it to a VM
+- In the Portal, AMA extension is installed automatically when you create a DCR and associate it to a VM (could be VM, VMSS, Arc-enabled servers)
+  - This also enable system-assigned managed identity for the VM automatically
+  - If you want to use a user-assigned managed identity, see below
-  - Could be installed using Azure policy (for large-scale deployment)
+- Could be installed with CLI or Azure policy(for large scale deployment), this involves 3 steps:
+  - Enable managed identity
+    - Enable system-assigned managed identity for the VM
+    - or add user-assigned managed identity to the VM (recommended for large scale deployment)
+  - Install AMA agent (specify the UAMI for authentication if needed)

+    ```sh
+    az vm extension set \
+        --name AzureMonitorLinuxAgent \
+        --publisher Microsoft.Azure.Monitor \
+        --ids <vm-resource-id> \
+        --enable-auto-upgrade true \
+        --settings '{"authentication":{"managedIdentity":{"identifier-name":"mi_res_id","identifier-value":"/subscriptions/<my-subscription-id>/resourceGroups/<my-resource-group>/providers/Microsoft.ManagedIdentity/userAssignedIdentities/<my-user-assigned-identity>"}}}'
+    ```

+  - Associate a DCR or DCE to the VM
 - Installing, upgrading, or uninstalling doesn't require restart
-- Associate VM with data collection rules (DCR), otherwise AMA by itself doesn't do anything
+- Manual install needed for Windows 10 and 11 devices

 ### Authentication